 Payments Later Than Thirty Days

-According to financial expert Liz Weston, although a payment that is 30 days late can hurt your credit score, the problems get much more serious when a mortgage is not caught up after being one month late.
+Although a payment that is 30 days late can hurt your credit score, the problems get much more serious when a mortgage is not caught up after being one month late.
 A payment 60 days behind has even more potential impact on your credit score, but between 90 and 120 days is when almost all lenders will begin foreclosure proceedings if the account is not paid current.
+A foreclosure can drop your credit score by as much as 100 points, in addition to hurting your chances of getting a mortgage in the future — at least until it rolls off your credit report.
+A foreclosure can remain on your credit for seven years.